 Seasonal Employees In Retail

-There is a frequently unacknowledged reality in retail that seasonal employees are the embodiment of revolving door employees and that we need not invest in them as we would permanent employees because “they are only here for a short period of time”…BUT… if you are seeking to fill your store(s) with amazing, loyal, dedicated, and productive talent – you have to maintain your standards for ALL employees.
-Seasonal employees can be a great asset to your business.
-They are enthusiastic and appreciative of opportunity because a lot of retailers don’t see this as a role that brings value.
-Organizations use the workers to plug in scheduling holes, they don’t invest time in training, they don’t see them as assets.
+There is a frequently unacknowledged reality in retail that seasonal employees are the embodiment of revolving door employees and that we need not invest in them as we would our permanent talent because “they are only here for a short period of time”…BUT… if you are seeking to fill your store(s) with amazing, loyal, dedicated, and productive talent – you have to maintain your standards for ALL talent.
+Seasonal people can be a fabulous asset to your business.
+If you treat them well, they are enthusiastic and appreciative of opportunity because a lot of retailers don’t see this as a role that brings value.
+Organizations use the ‘bodies’ they bring on to plug in scheduling holes, they don’t invest time in training, they don’t see them as assets.
 Yikes!
-These employees can be incredibly supportive and beneficial to the business.
-Done correctly, these people can be a great returning seasonal employee and a reliable “same time next year” team members.
+These temporary people can be incredibly supportive and beneficial to the business.
+When they are treated the right way, these people can be a great returning seasonal employee and a reliable “same time next year” team members.

 Any season may be the season of your discontent — if you don’t take care to source, hire and onboard seasonal workers who represent the best that your business has to offer. – John Rossheim